 - 1 tsp salt

-Bring water to a boil over high heat.
+Bring water to a boil over high heat in a medium pot with lid.
 Pour in couscous and salt.
 Turn heat to low and cover.
 Cook for ten minutes.
 Check couscous.
 All the water should be absorbed.
 Let sit with lid on for a few more minutes.
 Remove and pour onto a parchment lined sheet pan to dry.
 This is an extra step but it really helps the water from the couscous drain which results in a fluffy, light texture.
+If your couscous is clumping, don’t fret, once you pour the oil mixture together the pearls will separate.

 To make the salad: